blaues0cke/dotfiles/README.md

 This are some things you should do before erasing your old MacBook.

 * `backup-automator.sh`: Backup all Automator scripts that are installed in the system
+* `backup-dotfiles.sh`:  Backup all dotfiles that are installed in the system (you have to review this afterwards!)
 * `backup-fonts.sh`:     Backup all fonts that are installed in the system
 * `backup-services.sh`:  Backup all services that are installed in the system